nelsonfigueroa/nelson.cloud/content/blog/learning_kubernetes_with_minikube.md

 kubeconfig: Configured
 ```

-We can also run Kubernetes commands to verify that we have a node running:
+We can also run Kubernetes commands to verify that we have a Node running:

 ```
 $ kubectl get nodes